Call for papers

 A less–than–full–conference paper that, for example, presents an implementation and evaluation of an unpublished but simple idea, a modest but self–contained theoretical result, a follow–up experiment or re–analysis of a previously published paper, or a fresh perspective on an existing publication.
 Or simply a work in progress.
 Such papers are evaluated on a balance of novelty, significance, and technical quality.
 Important differences from the “new scientific result” track are:

-5. Stricter dual submission policy: submissions to this track cannot be under review at any other venue at the time of submission
+- Stricter dual submission policy: submissions to this track cannot be under review at an archiving venue at the time of submission.

 Reproducible Research